 You may also like

-Each guest will choose to be a character from any one of Austen’s novels.
-Period dress is optional, but guests will interact […]
+This weekend will be rescheduled for summer 2021.
+Each guest will choose to be a character from any one of Austen’s novels. […]